Can Chickens Eat Dragon Fruit? An Extensive Blueprint

 Chickens should be provided with a well-balanced diet to ensure optimal growth and other physiological activities.
 Therefore, it is essential to understand the nutritional value of dragon fruit before feeding it to a flock.
 Here is a brief overview of nutrients available in dragon fruit.

 • Protein Content: Protein content supports the growth of muscles and feathers of chickens.
-Dragon fruit contains 50 calories and 13 grams of carbohydrates.
+Dragon fruit contains proteins in good volume.
 The fruit helps in developing the body tissues in chicks.

 • Fiber Content: As we know fiber supports digestion and bowel movement in chickens.
-Dragon fruit contains 3 grams of fiber in every 100 grams of dragon fruit.
+Dragon fruit contains a decent volume of fiber in dragon fruit.
 It improves the gut health of chickens.

 • Vitamin Content: Dragon fruit contains a good portion of Vitamin C which is known as an antioxidant agent.
 It supports the defense against diseases by promoting the immune system in chickens.

-• Mineral Content: Dragon fruit possesses 7milligram of Calcium in 100 grams.
+• Mineral Content: Dragon fruit possesses a good amounts of Calcium.
 Chickens often struggle to face bone issues.
 Calcium content prevents brittle bone and eggshell issues.

 • Iron Content: Iron promotes the formation and transportation of blood in chickens.
 Dragon fruit has a decent quantity of Iron content which provides the energy to perform physical activities in chickens.